Follow The Savior

 "Be sober, be vigilant, because your adversary, the Devil, as a roaring lion, walks about seeking whom he may devour — whom resist, steadfast in the faith, knowing that the same afflictions are accomplished in your brethren that are in the world."
 (1st Epistle of Peter 1:20)

 "We are not of the night, nor of darkness; therefore, let us not sleep, as do others, but let us watch and be sober. ...
 But let us, who are of the day, be sober, putting on the breastplate of faith and love, and for a helmet, the hope of salvation."
-(1st Epistle to the Thessalonians 1:13)
+(1st Epistle to the Thessalonians 1:13)'Being Sober'

 "A fanciful and flowery and heated imagination beware of; because the things of God are of deep import; and time, and experience, and careful and ponderous and solemn thoughts can only find them out.
 Thy mind, O man! if thou wilt lead a soul unto salvation, must stretch as high as the utmost heavens, and search into and contemplate the darkest abyss, and the broad expanse of eternity—thou must commune with God."
 (Teachings of the Prophet Joseph Smith, 137; 25 March 1839)